bTokman/yii2-react/README.md

   - `props` - [props](https://facebook.github.io/react/docs/components-and-props.html) array that'll be passed to your component
 * `options` - Array of options that you can pass to widget:
   * `prerender` -  Tells widget to render your component server-side, by default - `true`
-  * `tag` - The tag of the element where your component would be passed, by default - `div`
+  * `tag` - The tag of the element where your component would be passed
   * _html attributes_ -  HTML attribute that will be added to the wrapper element of your component.
 Example: `'id' => 'root'`.

 ### To right working - your reactJs components must be in window scope.